xrpsymbol/xrpsymbol.github.io/README.md

 ### What's next?

 Once we agree on a symbol, we need to create a glyph that will need to be submitted to the [Unicode Consortium](https://unicode.org) for consideration.
 In order to be considered, we will need to get support from the community and a sponsor that can submit the [application](https://unicode.org/L2/L2014/14232-n4502-form.pdf) for the successful implemetation of this character into the Unicode encoding standard.

+### Contributions

+If you have any suggestion for edits, or a completely new idea for a different symbol, feel free to clone this repository and submit a pull request (please use a unique branch name).
+New suggestions and ideas will be added to a separate section on this page.

+For those not as tech savvy, send your idea to [suggestion@xrpsymbol.com](mailto:suggestion@xrpsymbol.com) *Please use "New XRP Symbol Suggestion" in the subject line.*